pluralsight/guides/published/big-data/distributed-graph-computation-as-simple-as-it-gets-with-apache-storm/article.md

-Introduction
-Graph Computation as a Way to Reduce System Complexity The Apache Storm Way
-Apache Storm Overview
-Sample Topology - Let’s See Some Code
-So How Is My Computation Distributed?
-Inherent Parallelism - Streams as a Degree of Parallelism A Bolt Has Several Instances
-Grouping as an Internal “Order Maker”
-In Conclusion

 # Introduction

 Computations can be complex for us, the human drivers of the software world.
 There’s even a whole domain of science centered around problem solving and computations &mdash; computer science.